debel27/node-sse-specification/README.md

 > **Note** Due to the optional nature of both the `target` and `cb` arguments, if `sseService.unRegister` is called
 > with only one function as its argument, this function will be considered as the callback.
 This behaviour will be applied to all methods having a `target` argument.

-# TODO

-  - how to handle congestion ?
-Congestion may occur when a large connection pool needs to be browsed several times in quick succession.
-    Idea : add to the SSEService constructor an `opts.congestionAvoidanceStrategy {sse.CongestionAvoidanceStrategy}` (optional).

 # Support

 Supports Node.js 6.x and above.